marjonuzaj/BDPSFM/README.md

 2. Bayesian Dynamic Panel Model - No Endogeneity
 3. Bayesian Dynamic Panel Model - With Endogeneity

-* All codes where run using Python3.12.
+All codes was run using Python3.12.